Cover of Confessions

 Augustine's Confessions is the first great autobiography in Western literature and a revolutionary act of literary introspection.
 By turning inward to examine his own spiritual and intellectual journey, Augustine invented a new mode of self-examination that would shape Western thought from Descartes to Rousseau.
 The work also established foundational Christian doctrines of original sin and divine grace.

-Written in Roman North Africa during the declining years of the Western Empire, the Confessions traces Augustine's conversion from a life of worldly ambition and sensual indulgence to Christian faith.
-The narrative shaped all of Western Christianity, profoundly influencing Martin Luther, René Descartes, and Jean-Jacques Rousseau.
-It remains a core text at Princeton's theology department and Oxford's divinity school.
+Begun in Roman North Africa during the declining years of the Western Empire, the Confessions traces Augustine's conversion from a life of worldly ambition and sensual indulgence to Christian faith.
+The narrative shaped all of Western Christianity, decisively influencing Martin Luther, René Descartes, and Jean-Jacques Rousseau.'s theology department and Oxford's divinity school.

 The Fall of Rome, c.
 397-524 AD